jampen/GLTest/README.md

 To compile this program, run this in your command line:
 >cc main.c -lglfw -lGL

-GLFW is required for this program.
+GLFW is a required library for this program.
 To install GLFW, run this in your command line:
 >sudo apt install libglfw3-dev